The minimal resolution property for points on general curves: Abstract

 \section{Abstract}

-We present an essentially complete solution to the Minimal Resolution Conjecture for general curves, determining the shape of the minimal resolution of general sets of points on a general curve $C\subseteq \PP^r$ of degree $d\geq 2r$.
-Our methods also provide a proof (valid in arbitrary characteristic) of the strong version of Butler's Conjecture on the stability of syzygy bundles on a general curve of every genus $g>2$ in projective space, as well as of the strong (Frobenius) semistability in positive characteristic of the syzygy bundle of a general curve $C\subseteq \PP^r$ in the range $d\geq 2r$.
+We determine when the resolution of a general set of points on a general curve satisfies the Minimal Resolution property.
+In particular, we completely determine the shape of the minimal resolution of general sets of points on a general curve $C\subseteq \PP^r$ of degree $d\geq 2r$.
+Our methods also provide a proof (valid in arbitrary characteristic) of the strong version of Butler's conjecture on the stability of syzygy bundles on a general curve of every genus $g>2$ in projective space, as well as of the strong (Frobenius) semistability in positive characteristic of the syzygy bundle of a general curve $C\subseteq \PP^r$ in the range $d\geq 2r$.